-The deadline for filing federal income tax is generally April 15.
-If you’re wondering when you can file your 2021 tax return, the Internal Revenue Service (IRS) typically starts accepting tax returns in mid- to late-January each year.
-Due to COVID-19, the IRS didn’t start accepting 2020 tax returns until February 12, 2021.
+The deadline for filing federal income tax is generally April 15, but due to the calendar and a DC holiday, the deadline is April 18 in 2023.
+If you’re wondering when you can file your 2022 tax return, the Internal Revenue Service (IRS) typically starts accepting tax returns in mid- to late-January each year.
+The IRS opened during their usual time for 2021 taxes.

-Not sure if you’ll need to file a 2021 tax return in 2022?
+Not sure if you’ll need to file a 2022 tax return?
 You can check with the Tax Pros at Jackson Hewitt.

 Benefits of filing taxes sooner